genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

-here the path would be:
+In the example above, the path would be:

-* `my-base-path/all-trades`
+* **my-base-path/all-trades**

 ### Adding additional path levels

-Additionally, extra path segments can be adding by using the `grouping` function like this.
+You can add extra path segments using the `grouping` function in this way:

 ```kotlin {2}
 webHandlers("tables") {